 I would seriously rather be eating this tinfoil packet fajita recipe instead of writing about it.
 It’s just a little bit torturous having to stare at these photos and type up this recipe from Starbucks rather than in the wilderness.
-It is just that delicious you guys!
+This recipe is that delicious you guys!

 I could seriously eat this entire recipe straight from the dish making this a low carb and keto friendly camping meal.